mattrussi/gitlab-com-runbooks/docs/ci-runners/README.md

 clusters`](https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips) to understand how the different ranges of the subnet are being used by GKE.

+### VPC Implementation for CI SaaS Hosted Runners

+The primary goal is to address scalability challenges due to the limitations of VPC peering and to improve performance, security, and manageability by implementing a shared VPC architecture.
+This new architecture enables greater flexibility and scalability for ephemeral projects, each linked to a corresponding shard within GCP.

+## VPC Architecture

+### Previous Architecture

+Previously, the CI SaaS infrastructure employed individual VPC peering per project.
+Each project was paired directly with the central network through unique VPC peering links, which resulted in a highly complex and difficult-to-manage architecture.
+This approach also led to quickly reaching the VPC peering limit of 70 connections in GCP, which constrained our ability to scale and required re-evaluation of our networking strategy.

+### New Architecture

+The new architecture transitions from individual VPC peerings to a Shared VPC model.
+This Shared VPC is managed within a central 'gitlab-ci' hub project, with each shard configured as a service project.

+The isolation between the shared VPC networks is a logical one, occuring on the application-level, where each runner-manager is configured to use its own isolated network.

+By using a Shared VPC, multiple projects can securely communicate through a common network structure, reducing the need for direct VPC peerings and thereby addressing the peering limits.

+The architecture provides:

+* **Scalability:** Allowing for additional shards without reaching peering limits.
+* **Isolation:** Maintaining network security and separation between different shards.
+* **Improved Management:** Centralizing control through a single shared VPC with consistent firewall rules and policies.

+### Expected Benefits

+The new VPC structure provides the following performance and scalability benefits:

+* **Improved Scalability:** The Shared VPC approach bypasses the previous 70-peer limit, enabling the CI infrastructure to scale without hitting GCP's peering constraints.
+* **Enhanced Isolation and Security:** With each shard operating within its own VPC network, network policies and firewall rules provide stronger isolation, reducing potential security risks.

 #### Network peering theory and issues

 As peering automatically adds routes, it may introduce a conflict if the network "in the middle" have two different